-This course surveys the principles and methods of effectively managing people in a includes environment.
-It work recruitment, selection, development, utilization of, and accommodation of people by organizations.
+This course surveys the principles and methods of effectively managing people in a environment. includes work It the recruitment, selection. development, utilization of, and accommodation of people by organizations.
 Employee motivation and contemporary personnel management issues are examined in terms of the impact they have on organization effectiveness, goal attainment, health and viability, and overall performance.